pedroaqo/Rain_Restoration_Pix2Pix/README.md

 # Rain_Restoration_Pix2Pix
-The dataset used for training can be downloaded in the following link: Dataset_download_link
+The dataset used for training can be downloaded in the following link: https://ciumonk.github.io/RobotCar-rainy/